-A warm-up before a training session or race is essential for preparing your body for exercise.
-Not only will it help you to perform better, but it will also protect your body from common cycling injuries.
+A warm-up before a training session or race is considered essential for preparing your body for exercise - not only will it help you to perform better, but it will also help protect your body from common cycling injuries.
 But does it actually work?
 And if so, how does it work, and how do we get maximum benefit from it?

 How to warm-up for cycling